 Instructions

-- Add the egg, orange zest and orange extract, and mix them in
+- Add the egg, orange zest and orange extract and mix in

 - Store in an airtight container and eat within 3 days.
 They can also be frozen